310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}
 {% bubble Midori sad %}
 I’m sorry, Tetora-kun, Shinobu-kun.
 I’m the only one who hasn’t changed since Repayment Festival… I haven’t grown at all.
-It’s all ‘cause I’ve been pampered, protected, and helped by you guys.
+It’s all ‘cause I’ve been pampered, protected, and helped by everyone.

 {% endbubble %}
 {% bubble Shinobu worried %}